How to Stream on Twitch: The Definitive Guide to Twitch Live Streaming

 YouTube is one of the most popular streaming sites in the whole world.
 It is a little bit different from Twitch because it mainly consists of on-demand video content.

-YouTube is popular among all niches, but they also have an area of the site dedicated to gaming streaming.
+YouTube is popular among all niches, but it also has an area of the site dedicated to gaming streaming

 While it is possible to live stream on YouTube, this functionality is certainly considered a privilege.
 To live stream, users must verify their YouTube accounts.
 Also, YouTube is quite strict with community guidelines, and those who do not comply can be banned from live streaming.